fedimint/fedimint/fedimint-ui/README.md

 ### Apps

 - `guardian-ui`: Web app experience for setting up and administering fedimints.
 This is used by the Fedimint guardians
-- `gateway-ui`: Web app experience for managing Fedimint gateways
+- `gateway-ui`: Web app experience for managing Fedimint gateways.
+This is used by Gateway administrators

 ### Packages